PoGoSonic/PogoMap/README.md

 ## Gathering data
 * Open Firefox with Ingress Intel site: https://www.ingress.com/intel
-* Enable GreasMonkey with IITC Ingress Intel total Conversion
+* Enable GreaseMonkey with IITC Ingress Intel total Conversion
 * Zoom to view the biggest area where each portal is still visible
 * Use browser zooming to zoom out until the desired region is visible, if needed resize browser screen
 * Wait until finished loading (IITC bottom right corner)